-- 1. The Public Authority shall provide a maximum of \$500,000 (local share) for the term of this Agreement to fund a health care program ("Health Plan") that makes coverage for current uninsured providers a priority.
-In no event shall there be any obligation of the Public Authority to provide any funding beyond the maximum of \$500,000 local share. - 2.
-Implementation of this Health Plan is contingent upon the Public Authority executing an agreement with Inland Empire Health Plan to provide health insurance coverage to Providers. - 3.
-Enrolled Providers shall pay a monthly premium via payroll deduction.
-Said premium shall be in an amount not to exceed \$3.00 per month, as determined by the Labor Management Committee. - 4.
+- 1. Effective July 1, 2013, the Public Authority shall provide a maximum of \$625,000 (local share) per year, which equates to \$937,000 during the term of this eighteen (18) month Agreement, to fund a health care program ("Health Plan").
+In no event shall there be any obligation of the Public Authority to provide any funding beyond the maximum of \$625,000 local share per year.
+The Public Authority reserves the right to manage enrollment in the plan to ensure that the \$937,000 local share is not exceeded by the end of the 18-month term.
+If the Agreement is terminated or otherwise ceases to be effective prior to the end of the 18-month term, the Public Authority's funding obligation under this article shall cease and be prorated accordingly, unless such total funding obligation (\$937,000) or some portion of it remains in effect pursuant to S.B.
+No. 1036 or other state law. - 2.
+Enrolled Providers shall be required to pay a monthly contribution towards the premium via payroll deduction.
+Said monthly contribution shall equal the premium less any contribution provided by the Public Authority. - 3.
 Continuation of the Health Plan is subject to continuation of sufficient state and federal funding participation ratios to enable the Public Authority to procure and maintain a health insurance program; and continuing appropriations by the County Board of Supervisors each fiscal year.
 If, during the term of this Agreement, net state and federal cost sharing for health insurance decreases, the Public Authority shall not be required to increase its own share in order to maintain the benefit level.
 Instead the Public Authority may decrease the limit on the total number of Providers covered by the Health Plan so that the Public Authority's local share is not increased.
-If net state and federal cost sharing for health insurance decreases such that the Public Authority deems it is unable to procure and/or maintain a health insurance program, the Public Authority's obligation to provide a health care program shall cease. - 5.
-It is recognized and agreed that it is in the discretion of the County Board of Supervisors to increase or to not increase appropriations and any action of the Board of Directors for the Public Authority is not binding on the County Board of Supervisors acting on behalf of the separate governmental entity County. - 6.
-It is recognized and agreed that the County is not a party to the MOU and is under no obligation to increase appropriations. - 7.
-SEIU agrees that it will not legally challenge any appropriation decision of the County Board of Supervisors and that any action of the Board of Supervisors is not a grievance, unfair labor practice, or breach of this labor contract.
+If net state and federal cost sharing for health insurance decreases such that the Public Authority deems it is unable to procure and/or maintain a health insurance program, the Public Authority's obligation to provide a health care program shall cease. - 4.
+It is recognized and agreed that it is in the discretion of the County Board of Supervisors to increase or to not increase appropriations and any action of the Board of Directors for the Public Authority is not binding on the County Board of Supervisors acting on behalf of the separate governmental entity County. - 5.
+It is recognized and agreed that the County is not a party to the MOU and is under no obligation to increase appropriations. - 6.
+SEIU agrees that it will not legally challenge any appropriation decision of the County Board of Supervisors and that any action of the Board of Supervisors is not a grievance, unfair labor practice, or breach of this labor contract. - 7.
+The Public Authority shall encourage the IHSS Board of Directors to ratify the terms of this Agreement.
+The Union shall encourage the Providers to ratify the terms of this Agreement.